cits3007/cits3007.github.io/assets/labs/lab05.md

 (gdb) set $myvar = 0x2020
 ```

-and thereafter use the variable in any `gdb` command.
+and thereafter use the variable in any GDB command.
 For instance, the
 following will print the value of `$myvar`:

 ```